 Note that (1) the AIMS community and your My State Bar Profile utilize separate login credentials; and (2) any updates to your contact information in the AIMS community do not affect your information in your My State Bar Profile, or vice-versa.

 The general requirements to become a certified specialist include:

-The State Bar’s Board of Legal Specialization must approve each attorney’s application.
+The State Bar of California must approve each attorney’s application.
 Organizations whose certification program is State Bar-accredited can also certify attorneys, but their certification requirements must equal or exceed those of the State Bar of California’s program.

 Once certified, specialists must maintain their certification by completing and reporting ongoing tasks and experience by every five years.
 They must also report 36 hours of Legal Specialist Continuing Legal Education (LSCLE) every three years along with their MCLE compliance group.

 Certified specialists in Compliance Group 1 (last names beginning with A-G upon admittance) are due to report compliance of the 36 hours of LSCLE requirement by Feb.
 1, 2019.

 Certified specialists in Compliance Group 3 (last names beginning with N-Z upon admittance) are due to report compliance of the 36 hours of LSCLE requirement by Feb.
 1, 2020.

 Certified specialists in Compliance Group 2 (last names beginning with H-M upon admittance) are due to report compliance of the 36 hour LSCLE requirement by Feb.
 1, 2021.

 Full details about qualifying equivalents are available in this informational letter.
 To report compliance, complete and submit the Group 1 compliance card to email@example.com.